vermiceli/nes-contra-us/docs/Game Completion Modifier.md

 (PLAYER_WEAPON_STRENGTH * 16) + 55 + (GAME_COMPLETION_COUNT * 16)
 ```

+Note if `PLAYER_WEAPON_STRENGTH * 16` is larger than 255, then the results will
+wrap around.
+So sometimes the HP is actually lower than a previous playthrough
+where `GAME_COMPLETION_COUNT` was lower.
+This occurs every 16 loops.

 | Completion Count | Result (hex) | Result (decimal) |
 |------------------|--------------|------------------|
 | 0                | #$67         | 103              |